 Yes!
 Beer and wine were first served at the N.C.
 State Fair in 2017, and needless to say, it's been a hit.

 The N.C.
-Public House serves Tar Heel State-made beer, wine, cider and craft soda.
+Public House serves Tar Heel State-made beer, wine and cider.
 The attraction has been so popular, it now has a bigger home—in the South Dorton Arena Lobby just across from the State Fair SkyGazer.

-The Public House is open noon-10pm daily, with extended hours until 11pm on Fri. and Sat.
+The Public House is open noon-10pm daily, with extended hours until 11pm on Fridays and Saturdays.

 I heard the N.C.
 State Fair has fireworks—how do I make sure to see them?